kemiisto/head-first-design-patterns-cpp/design_principles.md

 3. Favor composition over inheritance.
 (23)
 4. Strive for loosely coupled designs between objects that interact.
 (54)
 5. Classes should be open for extension, but closed for modification.
 (86)
+6. Depend upon abstractions.
+Do not depend upon concrete classes.
+(139)